 Here’s the full lineup, with prices and availability.

-The aluminum-clad soundbar show at CES 2020 thanks to its slick design and innovative rotating speaker pods.
-They switch automatically from front-firing mode when listening to 2-channel stereo or multichannel surround to up-firing mode when the soundbar detects object-based soundtracks in Dolby Atmos or DTS:X.stole the
+The aluminum-clad Vizio Elevate stole the soundbar show at CES 2020 thanks to its slick design and innovative rotating speaker pods.
+They switch automatically from front-firing mode when listening to 2-channel stereo or multichannel surround to up-firing mode when the soundbar detects object-based soundtracks in Dolby Atmos or DTS:X.

 The Elevate is equipped with two HDMI inputs and one HDMI ARC/eARC port for connecting to your TV.
 We’d prefer to see more inputs, but this arrangement is pretty standard right now for Dolby Atmos soundbars.